28 B2B Website Design Terms You Should Know [Infographic]

 - HTML – (HyperText Markup Language) – The standard format for web pages.
 Every web page contains HTML tags that define the page’s layout.

 - CSS – (Cascading Style Sheets) – A formatting document that improves HTML layout.

 - PHP – (Hypertext Preprocessor) A scripting language that is widely used to create dynamic Web pages.
 It is the core language used to extract data out of a database, specifically MySQL databases.

 - MySQL – A type of relational database that runs under most operating systems.

 - Cache – This refers to data that is stored locally on a computer.
-It helps speed up subsequent website download.
+It helps speed up subsequent website downloads.
 Pronounced “cash.”

-- Wireframes – This is an image which displays the functional elements of a website to help plan a site’s structure and functionality.
+- Wireframes – This is an image that displays the functional elements of a website to help plan a site’s structure and functionality.